 The Vortex is compatible with 130mm, 135mm quick release axle bikes with 26" to 29" wheels.
 It is also compatible with 142mm thru-axle bikes with an adapter that must be purchased separately.
 The Vortex comes with a steel quick release skewer that must be used in place of the stock quick release on your bike.
 A front wheel block is also included and doubles as a carry handle when not in use.

 The road feel of the Vortex does not compare to the Kickr Snap or the Hammer Direct Drive.
-The flywheel weighs a paltry 3.6lbs making it the lightest in the test, and the lack of inertia is noticeable.
+The flywheel weighs a paltry 3.6lbs, making it the lightest in the test, and the lack of inertia is noticeable.
 The Vortex feels more like a fluid trainer with adjustable resistance, compared to the amazing feel of the Hammer Direct with its 20lb flywheel.

 Rider Power Output Changes

-The Vortex tends to feel as if it is overloaded or struggling with the input when a sudden increase in power occurs such as a sprint.
+The Vortex tends to feel as if it is overloaded or struggling with the input when a sudden increase in power occurs, such as a sprint.
 The resistance eases up initially followed by a sensation of too much resistance.

 The Vortex comes out of the box in several pieces and requires a bit of assembly.
-The resistance unit must be attached to the frame, with several hex bolts.
-When the resistance unit is attached you must also select what wheel size you will be using as there are several mounting positions based on the wheel size you will be using.
+The resistance unit must be attached to the frame with several hex bolts.
+When the resistance unit is attached, you must also select what wheel size you will be using; there are several mounting positions based on the wheel size you will be using.
 This design also necessitates the need for tools when you change to a bike with a different wheel size.
-This is a downfall to the Vortex compared to other trainers like the Kickr Snap which does not require any tools to assemble.
+This is a downfall to the Vortex compared to other trainers like the Kickr Snap that does not require any tools to assemble.
 Once the trainer is assembled the bike is clamped by the proprietary skewer.
-We found it a bit harder to get the bike in position compared to the Kinetic Road Machine or the Kickr Snap because the throw in the clamping mechanism is shorter so there is less space to position the bike between the ends of the clamp.
+We found it a bit harder to get the bike in position as compared to the Kinetic Road Machine or the Kickr Snap because the throw in the clamping mechanism is shorter so there is less space to position the bike between the ends of the clamp.
 We also found the dial that increases drum tension on the tire more difficult to access than other tire drive trainers.
 Calibration is similar to other tire drive smart trainers and is done with the Tacx training application.

-Much like the other tire drive smart trainers we tested, the Vortex requires frequent calibration, before every ride.
-Trainers such as the Kickr only require a monthly calibration making them much easier to use on a day to day basis.
+Much like the other tire drive smart trainers we tested, the Vortex requires frequent calibration before every ride.
+Trainers such as the Kickr only require a monthly calibration, making them much easier to use on a day-to-day basis.

-The Vortex is best suited to the rider who wants smart trainer resistance control and interactive application but also wants to be able to use the same trainer for pre-race warm-ups without the need for electricity.
+The Vortex is best suited to the rider who wants smart trainer resistance control and interactive application but also wants to be able to use the same trainer for pre-race warmups without the need for electricity.
 The compromise is less accurate power data and road feel that does not match the higher end of the smart trainer market.

 With a price tag of $550 the Vortex is the most affordable smart trainer we tested, and despite some power accuracy issues represents a great value due to its versatility.